kennedydidier/kennedydidier.github.io/_posts/2022-06-05-RE-Exploration.md

  Square Feet                      | 3397.69 sq.ft  |
  Bedrooms                         | 4.375          |

-So now I have a few graphs and a table of averages for her separated by listings in which she represented the buyer and listings in which she represented the seller.
-These calculations give my client a thorough, broad-stroked overview of her sales portfolio, before we get into looking at the graphical distribution of her listings and start building predictive models.
+So now I have a few graphs and a table of averages for her, separated by listings in which she represented the buyer and listings in which she represented the seller.
+We can see here that my client has an impressive 97% sell ratio, and gets houses off-market in under 90 days.
+These calculations give my client a thorough, broad-strokes overview of her sales portfolio, before we get into looking at the graphical distribution of her listings and start building predictive models.
 Onto the next step!